letmaik/vscode-git-tree-compare/README.md

 ## Settings

+`gitTreeCompare.diffMode` Determines how the comparison is performed, either by computing a merge base commit first and then comparing against that (equivalent to pull request diffs, default), or by comparing directly to the given base (useful to see the exact diff).

 `gitTreeCompare.autoRefresh` Option to turn off automatic refresh.
 This can be useful for huge repositories when diff operations take a long time.
-As a work-around, disabling auto refresh also prevents locking issues when running `git rebase` from the integrated terminal (a stand-alone terminal wouldn't case issues as auto refresh is stopped while the VS Code window is out of focus).
+As a work-around, disabling auto refresh also prevents locking issues when running `git rebase` from the integrated terminal (a stand-alone terminal wouldn't cause issues as auto refresh is stopped while the VS Code window is out of focus).
 A manual refresh can be triggered via the tree menu.
 Note that automatic refreshs are not triggered by changes to files outside the workspace folder (which can happen when opening a subdirectory of the repository root as workspace folder).

 `gitTreeCompare.openChanges` Option which decides what should happen when clicking on a file in the tree - either open the changes, or the file itself.
 Default is to open the changes.
 The other action can always be accessed via the file's context menu.